 Before long, the dolls were exported to Germany and Austria, where their popularity took off.
 And when the Monchhichi Boutique opened in 1978… providing hundreds of different styles of clothing, collectors went crazy!
 More Monchhichi dolls were sold in Germany than in Japan!
-The merchandise line took off as well, T-shirts, games, school bags and furniture were snapped up by collectors and Monchhichi lovers all over
+The merchandise line took off as well, T-shirts, games, school bags, bedding and furniture were snapped up by collectors and Monchhichi lovers all over

 In the United States, the Little Monkeys were a little slow to take off.
 Mattel picked up the line in 1980, and Hanna- Barbera even produced a tie-in cartoon to help promote them, but by 1985, Mattel stopped production because of lack of sales.
 They did, however, reintroduce the toy in 2004 to celebrate the 30th Anniversary.

 The most obvious trait to the early Monchhichis is the eyes… from 1974 until 1985, they all have blue eyes.
 After this, the eyes were painted brown.